 Heroes Square (Hősök Tere) & City Park

-Be sure to take a stroll through City Park and Heroes square on your visit: a historical square which features the Seven Chieftains of the Magyars as well as the Tomb of the Unknown Soldier.
+Be sure to take a stroll through City Park and Heroes Square on your visit: a historical square which features the Seven Chieftains of the Magyars as well as the Tomb of the Unknown Soldier.
 City Park is a great place to run or have an afternoon picnic in the summer months.

 Gellert Spa was so kind to host us as guests for the day and, if you’re into public hot springs, then I’d highly recommend them!
 They have many different baths ranging in various temperatures from cold to hot.
 Be sure to bring flip flops and your own towels, or you’ll have to pay to rent theirs (and many get stolen).
 They even have a cafe upstairs, if you work up an appetite swimming around the pools!
+Cost for entry is 20 Euros (24USD).

 Budapest Opera House

-An absolutely gorgeous structure from the outside, the Budapest Opera House is worth taking a stroll by to grab a photo and admire, even if you don’t enter inside.
+An absolutely gorgeous structure from the outside, the Opera House is worth taking a stroll by to grab a photo and admire, even if you don’t enter inside.

 St. Stephens Basilica